 Travel volume has a different meaning depending on what is being estimated and for what purpose the data are being used.
 While most destination clients generally use person-stays or person-days and most lodging clients use room-nights, DK Shifflet estimates volume in several metrics to provide the most complete picture possible.

 This metric tells you how many total travel parties (not necessarily unique) stayed in your destination.
 A stay is counted for each unique destination on a trip.
-A trip from Berkeley, CA to Portland, OR that included stops in Sacramento, CA and Bend, OR would be counted as three stays – one for each destination city (Sacramento, Bend, Portland) or one stay for California and two stays for Oregon.
+A trip from Berkeley, CA to Portland, OR that included stops in Sacramento, CA and Bend, OR would be counted as three stays – one for each destination city (Sacramento, Bend and Portland) or one stay for California and two stays for Oregon.

 DK Shifflet collects spending information in nine major categories from which total direct spending as well as per person per day spending are calculated.